Jan-Henk/Projects/README.md

 Back in the day, I mainly stuck to Basic when programming on the Atari 600XL since there weren't many other options.
 But the real magic was in assembly language – it was lightning-fast, and nearly all the games and programs were built with it.
 If you wanted to pull off anything really exciting on an Atari 600XL or any 8-bit computer from that era, assembly language was the way to go.
 However, coding in assembly could be a bit of a grind because it lacked the structured approach that Basic provided, even if just a bit.

+In the mid-1990s, long after the Atari 600XL had been replaced by a Personal Computer, I became intrigued by the programming language C. However, at the time, it seemed like a mystical art to me – I just couldn't wrap my head around it.
+So, I turned to Pascal instead.
+While it was supposedly less challenging, it still felt pretty daunting.
+Ultimately, my programming endeavors fizzled out, and from the late 1990s until 2020, I took a break from programming altogether.

 As part of this project, I delved deep into the extensive documentation available for the hardware of Atari 8-bit computers, which is still accessible today."